ankitrrock/quora_clone/README.md

 - ✅ View questions by others
 - ✅ Answer questions
 - ✅ Like answers posted by other users
-- ✅ Simple HTML using Django Forms (no CSS/styling focus)
+- ✅ Simple HTML using Django Forms

 ## 🛠 Tech Stack